Fall of Mosul: Fall of Mosul

-On 4 June, Iraqi police, under the command of Lieutenant General Mahdi Gharawi, cornered ISIL military leader Abu Abdulrahman al-Bilawi near Mosul, in Iraq.
+On 4 June, Iraqi police, under the command of Lieutenant General Mahdi al-Gharrawi, cornered ISIL military leader Abu Abdulrahman al-Bilawi near Mosul, in Iraq.
 Al-Bilawi blew himself up, and Gharawi hoped it would prevent an attack.

 At 2:30 in morning, ISIL convoys of pickup trucks, each truck carrying four fighters, entered Mosul by shooting at the city's checkpoints.
 Though Mosul's first line of defense was thought to contain 2,500 soldiers, Gharawi says that "reality was closer to 500".
 He noted that since all of the city's tanks were being used by Iraqi forces in Al Anbar Governorate, the city was left with little to combat the ISIL fighters.
 The insurgents hanged, burned, and crucified some Iraqi soldiers during their attack.

 On 5 June, a curfew was imposed in the city.
 The government used helicopters to bomb the militants.
 In the southern part of the city, five suicide bombers blasted an arsenal.

 On 6 June ISIL began their attack on the northwestern part of the city.
 The ISIL forces in the city totaled 1,500 militants, outnumbered by Iraqi forces by more than 15 to 1.
 Two suicide bomber cars exploded, in Muwaffakiya, a village near Mosul, killing six Shabak soldiers.
 After the attacks, most of the fighters either retreated into the desert or camouflaged among the local population.